scottie-l/reading-notes/reading-notes-301/class-04.md

 The select Tag:

 In HTML, `<select>` creates a drop-down list where you can select a value.
 React, uses value attribute on the root select tag.
 This is more convenient in controlled component because only need to update in one place.
-This makes it so that `<input type="text">`, `<textarea>`, and `<select>` all work very similarly.
+This makes it so that `<input type = "text">`, `<textarea>`, and `<select>` all work very similarly.
 They all accept value attribute that you use to implement controlled component.

 Note: You can pass an array into the value attribute, allowing you to select multiple options in a select tag.
-Ex. `<select multiple={true} value={['B', 'C']}>`
+Ex. `<select multiple = {true} value = {['B', 'C']}>`

 The file input Tag:

-In HTML, an `<input type="file">` lets user choose one or more files from device storage to be uploaded to server or manipulated by JS via a File API.
+In HTML, an `<input type = "file">` lets user choose one or more files from device storage to be uploaded to server or manipulated by JS via a File API.

 Because its value is read-only, it's an uncontrolled component in React.